ProstoSanja/place-2022/README.md

 - Install Python and all dependencies from `scraper.py` imports

-- (if you want to create a requirements.txt, please make a PR and i'll merge it)

 - Edit `authparams.py` with your reddit username and password, and then add an oauth app of type `script`

 - Field `AUTH_TOKEN` can be left empty, it is used for manual overrides